RsMasha/Apollo-Station-/README.md

 Art: Adobe Photoshop + DragonBones.
 Audio: Epidemic Sound.
 No AI tools were used — all content was created and modified by the team.
+# Context
+Built in 48 hours during a GameDev Hackathon.
+This is a fully playable game with 3 levels and a proper ending — the protagonist escapes aboard their rocket.
+Developed entirely from scratch by our team in just 2 days.
 #My Role:
 Unreal Engine Developer
 #Link to the game: